-A seven-day Non-Resident Fishing License costs $17.00 per person and can be purchased many different locations.
+A seven-day Non-Resident Fishing License costs $17.00 per person and can be purchased in many different locations.
 Online Purchase – By clicking on the license below and go to Florida Fish and Game and get your fishing license in advance for whatever date you will be fishing.

 In general, you need a freshwater license to take freshwater fish and a saltwater license to take saltwater fish unless one of the exemptions specified on this Web site applies to your situation.
-Obviously if you are fishing in pure fresh water where no saltwater species live, you need a freshwater license and likewise, if you are fishing in the ocean you need a saltwater license.
+Obviously, if you are fishing in pure fresh water where no saltwater species live, you need a freshwater license, and likewise, if you are fishing in the ocean, you need a saltwater license.

-However, when you get into estuarine type areas where salt and fresh water commingle and fish of both types can be found the issue becomes less clear.
+However, when you get into estuarine type areas where salt and fresh water commingle, and fish of both types can be found, the issue becomes less clear.
 The interpretation of the rule is:

 You need either a freshwater, saltwater or combination license (or appropriate exemption) to take fish (take is legally defined as taking, attempting to take, pursuing, molesting, capturing, or killing any fish, or their nests or eggs by any means whether or not such actions result in obtaining possession of such fish or their nests or eggs).